-Nominations are now being accepted for the Volunteer Leadership Award, Lane Adams Quality of Life Award, and the Trish Greene Quality of Life Award.
+Nominations are now being accepted for our Lane Adams Quality of Life Award and the Trish Greene Quality of Life Award.

 To submit a nomination, complete either the Lane Adams

 nomination form.
 Please note that the name, credentials, and title submitted with the application will be used on all collateral materials, including the certificate.
 A completed nomination form with the appropriate supporting documents must be submitted for each nominee via email to Caira Turner at firstname.lastname@example.org by 3:00 p.m.
 ET on May 12, 2017.

 Lane Adams Quality of Life Award Nomination Requirements

 The Lane Adams Quality of Life Award is reserved for those unique caregivers who lead in their areas of expertise and make a significant impact on patients, families, and communities.
 Nominees for the Lane Adams Quality of Life Award can include physicians, nurse practitioners, RNs, social workers, chaplains, technologists, and volunteers who provide direct care, counsel, and/or service to cancer patients and their families.
 Society volunteers are eligible for this award, but Society involvement is not essential.
 Healthcare systems and family members caring for their loved ones with cancer are not eligible to receive the award.